-Men who journey into fatherhood whilst wearing a beard join the ranks of some of the most elite fathers in history.
+Men with beards and kids join the ranks of some of the most elite fathers in history.
 Uncle Phil from The Fresh Prince of Bel Air had a tidy one.
 Rick Grimes from The Walking Dead has fuller, more natural chops.
 Papa Smurf had an iconic look.
 But whether the beard is short or long, tidy or messy, deliberately unkempt or immaculately styled, there are a few things that its owner (wearer?) can do to ensure that it makes a strong transition into being a dad beard.

 First, let’s clear up some misconceptions.
 A couple of years ago there were reports that beards somehow contain more poo molecules than a toilet bowl.
 These reports were based on crappy research that has since been widely discredited.
 You may hear stories of kids who have had allergic reactions to beards too, but that can often be attributed to the type of product used for washing the beard, and not the beard in-and-of itself.